lroellin/lroellin.github.io/apps/hash-calculator/index.md

   * Fix: Borders not resetting correctly
 * 1.2.2: First public release

+## Known Issues
+* Two shortcuts in Start Menu
+  * ClickOnce generated two Start Menu shortcuts because of a configuration error.
+One of them points to an older release.
+To get rid of this, uninstall the app (via Programs & Features) and re-install again, it will delete all shortcuts.

 ## Open Source
 This tool is open source with an MIT license.
 You can fork it on [Github](https://github.com/lroellin/Hash-Calculator).